 What do you need to proceed?

-It's a good idea to get all the factual details right and evaluate the merits of your claims before you send out a letter of demand, so as to give yourself the best chance of success.
-Here are some things to check and consider before drafting your letter:
+It's important to get all the factual details right and evaluate the merits of your claims before you send out a letter of demand, to give yourself the best chance of success.
+Making unjustified claims of IP infringement can have serious consequences.
+If you are found to have made an unjustified threat, you might be liable to pay damages or compensate the other party.

 - The status and details of the relevant IP in the jurisdiction where infringement occurred.
 This includes checking the status of your IP registrations, and whether the alleged infringer has registered IP rights with IP Australia or overseas IP offices.